MTBPS: Enoch Godongwana Sets Aside R11 Billion To Encourage Early Retirement

 Tebogo Mokwena, a Briefly News current affairs journalist in Johannesburg, South Africa, has covered policy changes, the State of the Nation Address, Parliament and Parliamentary committees, politician-related news and elections at Daily Sun and Vutivi Business News for over seven years.

-Minister of Finance Enoch Godongwana saids senior government officials will be encouraged to retire early
+Minister of Finance Enoch Godongwana said in his Mid-Term Budget Policy Speech that money is set aside for senior government officials to retire early

-Enoch Godongwana has set aside billions to encourage early retirement.
+Enoch Godongwana announced in MTBPS that he had set aside billions to encourage the early retirement of government officials.
 Image: Dwayne Senior/Bloomberg via Getty Images

 Source: Getty Images